ppriyadarshini123/StoklyAssignment/README.md

 # StoklyAssignment
-This assignment is given by Stokly as part of the interview process.
+This assignment is given by Stokly.

 ### Technical Stack
 * IDE - Visual Studio Code